Moving in winter? Save up to 40% on moving costs but beware of critical pitfalls. Learn expert tips for a smooth, disaster-free winter relocation.

 Key Takeaways

-- **Musical Instruments:** A guitar or piano can literally crack from a sudden temperature shock.
+- **Musical Instruments:** Guitars and pianos literally crack from temperature shock (seriously)

-- **Wood & Leather Furniture:** Both can crack, warp, or get discolored from moisture.
+- **Wood & Leather Furniture:** Both crack, warp, or discolor when exposed to moisture and temp swings

 Key Takeaways